Thermochromism: Inorganic materials

+Many tetraorganodiarsine, -distibine, and -dibismuthine compounds are strongly thermochromic.
+The color changes arise because they form van der Waals chains when cold, and the intermolecular spacing is sufficiently short for orbital overlap.
+The energy levels of the resulting bands then depend on the intermolecular distance, which varies with temperature.

-Some minerals are thermochromic as well; for example some chromium-rich pyropes, normally reddish-purplish, become green when heated to about 80 °C.
+Some minerals are thermochromic as well; for example, some chromium-rich pyropes, normally reddish-purplish, become green when heated to about 80 °C.

 Irreversible inorganic thermochromes

 Some materials change color irreversibly.
-These can be used for e.g. laser marking of materials.
+These can be used for, e.g., laser marking of materials.